matijakolaric-com/django-music-publisher/docs/manual_dataimport.rst

 __________________________________________________

 Download the CSV template from the `Add Data Import` view.
 You can edit it in Excel or another spreadsheet tool.

+Alternativelly, you can go to `CWR Tools - CSV to CWR <https://cwr.tools/csv_to_cwr/>`_, and download the template in Excel format.
+You still need to save it as CSV before uploading to DMP.

 It contains 6 columns for alternative titles, as well as 6 column sets for writers, recordings and artists.